Purple Flowering Raspberry

 Purple Flowering Raspberry is an ornamental native shrub, prized for the purple flowers that bloom profusely in early summer and continue throughout the season.
 The attractive maple-like leaves look good all season long and turn pale yellow in the fall …

 |Benefits||Birds, Pollinators, Host Plant, Deer Resistant|

 Purple Flowering Raspberry (Rubus odoratus) is an ornamental native shrub, prized for the purple flowers that bloom profusely in early summer and continue throughout the season.
 The attractive maple-like leaves look good all season long and turn pale yellow in the fall.
 A thornless raspberry, Rubus odoratus has hairy stems but no prickles.
 The fragrant colorful blooms host a flurry of pollinators, and the large fruit that follows is highly sought by a variety of birds and other wildlife.
 As for human consumption, the fruit lacks the sweetness and flavor of its bramble cousins.

-The flowers of Rubus odoratus are somewhat self-fertile, which means that a single shrub will produce some fruit, but not as abundantly as when two or three of the shrubs are present.
+The flowers of Rubus odoratus are somewhat self-fertile, which means that a single shrub will produce some fruit.
 It prefers medium to moist, well-drained soils, but also tolerates a wide range of adverse conditions and has good shade tolerance as well.